Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 To Malaysians, the Internet has become a significant part of their lives.
-About nine in 10 Malaysians 15 years and older use the internet and on average, they spend more than eight hours a day online.
-Almost one in four use some of this time to fuel the e-commerce economy as online shoppers, or e-commerce consumers.
+About nine in 10 Malaysians 15 years and older use the internet and on average, they spend more than eight hours a day online1.
+Almost one in four1 use some of this time to fuel the eCommerce economy as online shoppers, or eCommerce consumers.

-Local Malaysian fashion brands also tend to be more popular than regional and even international players, and Instagram is the best springboard for driving sales.
-Hijab fashion is also profitable; during Ramadan in 2018, three local fashion e-commerce platforms garnered the most searches: Fashion Valet, Muslimah Clothing and Naelofar Hijab.
+Local Malaysian fashion brands13 also tend to be more popular than regional and even international players, and Instagram is the best springboard for driving sales.
+Hijab fashion is also profitable; during Ramadan in 2018, three local fashion eCommerce platforms garnered the most searches: Fashion Valet14, Muslimah Clothing15 and Naelofar Hijab16.

-Male fashion is also very popular, with Shopee survey respondents saying their main online buys are:
+Male fashion is also very popular, with Shopee survey respondents17 saying their main online buys are:

 Bags and wallets

-When preparing for Hari Raya, women’s top buys include men’s clothing and shoes as well.
+When preparing for Hari Raya, women’s top buys17 include men’s clothing and shoes as well.
 This is driven by Malaysians’ penchant for buying gifts for friends and family to help celebrate cultural festivals.

 Thinking about expanding your online store to Malaysia?